richardgaywood/paydata.org/content/sprawlrunners/magic/no_power_points.md

 * Starts at: (½ arcane skill die type) - 2
 * Goes up when you increase your arcane skill
+    * As with Parry and Toughness, also goes up +1 every other increase past d12.
+So an arcane skill of d12+2 gives 7, d12+4 (should you somehow get it that high!) gives 8, and so on.
 * Goes up by 1 at each rank
 * Goes up with Edges